 Slightly up from the Taj Mahal is the Tomb of I’timād-ud-Daulah which is sometimes called the Baby Taj.

-You’ll find various tour options through GetYourGuide.
-Here are some suggestions, click the blue button to see lots more or to narrow or expand your search.
+You’ll find various tour options through Viator.
+Here are some suggestions, click the blue button to see lots more or to narrow or to expand your search.

 A few ways to travel between these different cities are trains, buses or taxis.
 All of these are fairly cheap with buses and trains being the cheapest options.